eunomia-bpf/bpftime/example/minimal/README.md

 # minimal examples

 - `uprobe/uretprobe`: trace userspace functions at start or and.
 No affect the control flow.
-- `ureplace`: replace the userspace function with a eBPF function
+- `uprobe-override`: replace the userspace function with a eBPF function

 You can use `bpf_override_return` to change the control flow and return value of the function.